-Cassiano de Stefano is AB InBev's CEO Africa Zone since 1 January 2024.
-Born in 1974, he is a Brazilian citizen and holds a degree in civil engineering from Unicamp and a Master's in Business Administration from the University of Sao Paulo.
-He also has postgraduate certifications in business, sales, marketing, logistics, and administration from The Wharton School, INSEAD, the Kellogg School of Management, and Stanford University.
-Mr. de Stefano has been with AB InBev for over 24 years, most recently serving as President of Grupo Modelo in México.
-During his time at the company, Cassiano has held various management roles in Sales and Logistics, in Brazil and Russia.
+Cassiano De Stefano is AB InBev's CEO Africa Zone since January 2024.
+Born in 1974, he is a dual citizen of Brazil and Portugal and holds a Degree in Civil Engineering from Unicamp and a Master's in Business Administration from the University of Sao Paulo.
+He is also Six Sigma Black Belt certified and has postgraduate certifications in business, sales, marketing, logistics, and administration from the Wharton School, INSEAD, the Kellogg School of management, Stanford University and the MIT.
+Mr. De Stefano has been with AB InBev for over 25 years, most recently serving as President of Grupo Modelo in México.
+During his time at the company, Mr. De Stefano has held various management roles in Sales, Marketing and Logistics, in Brazil and Russia.
 Prior to his movement to Mexico, he was Logistics Vice President and Vice President of High End Co for AmBev.

 Ricardo Tadeu is AB InBev's Chief Growth Officer since April 2022.
-Born in 1976, he is a Brazilian citizen, and received a law degree from the Universidade Cândido Mendes in Brazil and a Master of Laws from Harvard Law School in Cambridge, Massachusetts.
+Born in 1976, he is a Brazilian citizen, and received a Law Degree from the Universidade Cândido Mendes in Brazil and a Master of Laws from Harvard Law School in Cambridge, Massachusetts.
 He is also Six Sigma Black Belt certified.
 He joined Ambev in 1995 and has held various roles across the Commercial area.
 He was appointed Business Unit President for the operations in Hispanic Latin America in 2005, and served as Business Unit President, Brazil from 2008 to 2012.
 He served as Zone President, Mexico from 2013 until his appointment as Zone President Africa upon completion of the combination with SAB in 2016.
-Mr. Tadeu most recently served as Chief B2B Officer, spearheading the creation of BEES, and before that he served as Chief Sales Officer until July 2020, and Zone President Africa until 31 December 2018.
+Mr. Tadeu most recently served as Chief B2B Officer, spearheading the creation of BEES, and before that he served as Chief Sales Officer until July 2020, and Zone President Africa until December 2018.

-Fernando Tennenbaum is AB InBev's Chief Financial Officer since 29 April 2020.
-Born in 1977, he is a dual citizen of Brazil and Germany and holds a degree in industrial engineering from Escola Politécnica da Universidade de São Paulo and a corporate MBA from Ambev.
-He joined the company in 2004, and has held various roles in the finance function (including Treasury, Investor Relations and M&A).
+Fernando Tennenbaum is AB InBev's Chief Financial Officer since April 2020.
+Born in 1977, he is a dual citizen of Brazil and Germany and holds a Degree in Industrial Engineering from Escola Politécnica da Universidade de São Paulo and a corporate MBA from Ambev.
+He joined the company in 2004 and has held various roles in the finance function (including Treasury, Investor Relations and M&A).
 He most recently served as the Vice President of Finance (South America Zone) and Chief Financial and Investor Relations Officer of Ambev S.A.

-Jason Warner is AB InBev's CEO Europe Zone since 1 January 2019.
-Born in 1973, he is a dual British and U.S. citizen and received a BSc Eng Hons Industrial Business Studies degree from DeMontfort University in the United Kingdom.
+Jason Warner is AB InBev's CEO Europe Zone since January 2019.
+Born in 1973, he is a dual British and U.S. citizen and received a BSc Eng Hons Industrial Business Studies Degree from DeMontfort University in the United Kingdom.
 Prior to his current role, he was Business Unit President for North Europe between 2015 and 2018.
 He joined AB InBev in July 2009 as Global VP Budweiser, based in New York, before moving into a dual role of Global VP Budweiser and Marketing VP.
 He has also held Global VP roles for Corona as well as Innovation and Renovation.
 Prior to joining AB InBev, he held various positions at The Coca-Cola Company and Nestlé.